NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/nextflow.rst

 .. note::

     nf-core also comes as a Python package that is totally separate to Nextflow and is not required to run Nextflow pipelines.
 It does however offer some convenience functions to make your life a little easier.
-A description on how to install this package can be found here.
+A description on how to install this package can be found `here <https://github.com/nf-core/tools>`_.
 This is useful if you want to run nf-core pipelines outside of UPPMAX or want to use some of the convenience functions included in the nf-core package. [not necessary for running the current exercises on UPPMAX; but the students not on UPPMAX might give this a try]

 Running a test workflow